 Most doctors chose their profession because they want to help others.
 So why is medical malpractice the third leading cause of death in the U.S.?
 Because doctors and nurses are people, and people make mistakes.
 And when these mistakes are made because of negligence, there are laws in place in South Carolina that allow patients to seek compensation for their injuries or the death of a loved one.

 Patients are injured by healthcare providers more often than you’d think.
-A study by Johns Hopkins University reports that more than 250,000 people in the U.S. die from medical errors and negligence every year.
+A study by Johns Hopkins University reports that more than 250,000 people in the U.S. die from medical negligence and errors every year.